Don't Prune Like a Novice: Common Pruning No-Nos

-Pruning trees is a crucial aspect of keeping them healthy and looking good, but it’s not an activity to be undertaken lightly.
-Unexperienced, ineffective techniques, and the use of incorrect tools could cause severe damage to your trees, or even render them inaccessible.
-In this article, we’ll discuss the things you need to avoid when pruning your trees to ensure they remain looking and healthy for long time to come.
+Pruning trees is a crucial aspect of keeping them healthy and looking good, but it’s not something to be taken lightly.
+Inexperience, improper methods, or the use of incorrect tools can lead to serious damages to your trees or make them inaccessible.
+We’ll go over what you should avoid when pruning your trees to ensure they remain in good shape and beautiful for many years to come.

-One of the most frequent mistakes people do when trimming is to do so in the wrong time of year.
-Pruning at the wrong time could disrupt a tree’s natural growth patterns and leave it vulnerable to pests and diseases.
-In general, it’s best to trim deciduous trees in the winter when they are dormant, and conifers in the latter part of spring or summer.
+One of the most common mistakes people make when pruning is to do so during the wrong time of the season.
+Pruning at the wrong time could disrupt the tree’s natural growth pattern and make it more susceptible to pests and diseases.
+In general, it’s best to prune deciduous trees during the winter when they are dormant, and conifers during the spring and early summer.

 Avoid Using the Wrong Tools

-Another problem is that people use the incorrect tools for the job.
-Dull or rusty tools can cause damage to the tree, and make it more susceptible to diseases, and using tools that are too large or heavy may cause unnecessary damage.
-Be sure to have the appropriate tools to do the job and ensure they are sharp and well-maintained.
+Another common pitfall is using the improper tools for the task.
+The dull or rusty tools could cause damage to the tree, and increase the risk of illness, while making use of instruments that are big or heavy can cause unnecessary damage.
+Be sure to have the correct tools for the job and keep them sharp and well-maintained.

-While it is tempting to trim a lot to attain the desired dimension or shape, removing too much at once can end up being harmful on the plant.
-Pruning should always be performed gradually, over several years if necessary, so that the tree can recover from prunings.
+Although it can be tempting to prune heavily to achieve an ideal form or dimension, removing excessively at one time can end up being harmful on the plant.
+Pruning should always be done slowly, spread over many years should it be necessary, to allow the tree to recover from pruning cuts.

-When pruning, you must be careful to not cut too close to the trunk.
-This can leave the tree susceptible to diseases, as well as leave unattractive stubs which can be difficult to remove.
-Instead, make your cuts in the area just outside of the collar of the branch which is the elevated area where the branch meets the trunk.
+When pruning, it is important to not cut near to trunk.
+This can leave the tree vulnerable to disease as well as leaving ugly stubs that are difficult to get rid of.
+Make your cuts just outside the branch collar, the raised area that connects the branch to the trunk.

 FAQs